 For a five-week period, these worship inserts will help you take steps to prepare for disasters and put together an emergency kit.
-Don't worry if you are not able to do all of the suggested activities all at once!
+Don't worry if you can't do all of the suggested activities all at once!
 Even having a few extra items will make a big difference in improving your safety and comfort in the event of a disaster.
-Also, when we are prepared, we are in a better position to help our neighbors after a disaster.
+When we are prepared, we're in a better position to help our neighbors after a disaster.